incepter/react-async-states/packages/docs/docs/api/0-the-whole-api.md

-  subscribe, // subscribes with a callback to state changes getConfig, // gets the current used config patchConfig, // patches the config related to the producer

-  flags, // the subscription mode: listen, source, hoist, ... devFlags, // the subscription mode: listen, source, hoist, ...
-} = useAsyncState({
+  subscribe, // subscribes with a callback to state changes getConfig, // gets the current used config patchConfig, // patches the config related to the producer flags, // the subscription mode: listen, source, hoist, ... devFlags, // the subscription mode: listen, source, hoist, ... toArray, // when invoked returns the same iterable that corresponds to this hook } = useAsyncState({
   key, // the subscription key or the definition key lane, // the lane instance to use